MartonTurbuk/ASMT/notes/D3 assesment preparation.md

 **What happens when we execute the program:**

 1. As soon as we run the program, it loads all the Runtime classes into the Heap space.
-When the main()methos is found at line1, Java Runtime created stack memory to be used by main() method thread.
+When the main()methods is found at line1, Java Runtime created stack memory to be used by main() method thread.
 2. We are creating primitve loval variable at line 2, so it's created and stored in the stack memory of main() method.
 3. We are creating an Object in the 3rd line, it's created in heap memory and stack memory contains the reference for it.
 A similar process occurs when we create Memory object in the 4th line.
-4. Now when we call the foo() method in the 5th line, a block in the top of the stack is created to be used by the foo() method. since Jave is pass-by-value, a new reference to Object is created in the foo() stack block in the 6th line.
+4. Now when we call the foo() method in the 5th line, a block in the top of the stack is created to be used by the foo() method. since Java is pass-by-value, a new reference to Object is created in the foo() stack block in the 6th line.
 5. A string is created in the 7th line, it goes in the String pool in the heap space and a reference is created in the foo() stack space for it.
 6. foo() method is terminated in the 8th line, at this time memory block allocated for foo() in stack becomes free.
 7. In line 9, main() method terminated and the stack memory created for main() method is destroyed.
-Also, the program ends at this line, hance Java Runtime frees all the memory and ends the execution of the program.
+Also, the program ends at this line, hence Java Runtime frees all the memory and ends the execution of the program.

 ### **Difference between Java Heap Space and Stack memory**

 1. Heap memory is used by all the parts of the application whereas stack memory is used only by one thread of execution.
 2. Whenever an object is created, it's always stored in the Heap space and stack memory contains the reference to it.
-Stack memory only contains local primive variables and regerence variables to objects in heap space.
+Stack memory only contains local primitive variables and reference variables to objects in heap space.
 3. Objects stored in the heap are globally accessible whereas stack memory can't be accessed by other threads.
 4. Memory management in stack is done in LIFO manner whereas it's  more complex in Heap memory because it's used globally.
 5. Stack memory is short-lived whereas heap memory lives from the start till the end of application execution.